Not many traders understand relative volume or how to use it in a trading strategy…

 When a stock has what I like to call ridiculous volume, that’s when you get monster moves and parabolic runs.

-Some traders use relative volume to decide which stocks they’re going to watch.
+Some traders use relative volume to decide which stocks they’ll watch.

 It can be helpful.
-Let’s say you set your scanners to find stocks that are trading one million shares in a day.
-At the end of the day you run your scan and come up with 1,000 stocks.
+Let’s say you set your scanners to find stocks that trade one million shares in a day.
+You run your scan and come up with 1,000 stocks.
 That won’t help you find a trade.

-Many of those stocks might have average volume of more than a million shares.
-So if volume is your only criteria, you’ll wind up finding a lot of stocks that aren’t trading exceptional volume.
+Many of those stocks might have an average volume of more than a million shares.
+So if volume is your only criteria, you’ll find a lot of stocks that aren’t trading exceptional volume.

 With average volume, you get average moves.
 So a lot of traders like to use a relative volume indicator to help find potential trades.